jkeohan/react-intro-to-props/README.md

 ### Prop Rules

-Let's extend the rule we defined previously for Components to now include `props`.
+Let's extend the rules we defined previously for creating Components and working with JSX to now include `props`.

 :oncoming_police_car: Props are how we pass data from one Component to another and adhere to the following rules: